rsousacode/DotBelt.CMS/README.md

 `docker compose up --build`

-It will:
+OR

+`npm run docker-up`

+This does the following:
 * Instantiate Postgres database
 * Reverse proxy
   * Frontend will be in: boilerplate.com
   * API will be in: boilerplate.com/api

-## All containers running
+## Preview all containers running

+Run docker compose:

 `docker compose -f docker-compose.all.yml up  --build`

+OR

+`npm run docker-preview`